 By hosting experts from different points on the ideological spectrum, conferences and workshops test productive means of discourse and draw attention to the solutions across political fault lines.
 We aim to:

 The Center hosts a changing and outstanding cohort of political and policy leaders selected from across the nation and world on the basis of a notable record of serving in public office or working in the arena of practical politics.
-Fellows will conduct study groups, teach courses and interact with faculty and students.
+Fellows conduct study groups, teach courses, and interact with faculty and students.

 Civil Discourse in Civil Society